mihanizator/developer-site/getting-started.md

 ### Project-level config

-Project-level config simplifies configuration in cases when you have multiple client-level configs and want to set some common behaviour across all of them, and works even without any running clients.
-Upstreams, proxy and static-dir handlers are not allowed for the Project-level config.
+Project-level config simplifies configuration in cases when you have multiple client-level configs and want to set some common behavior across all of them, and work even without running clients.
+Upstreams, proxy, and static-dir handlers are not allowed for the Project-level config.

 ### Certificates